 The process of preparing financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosure of assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates and changes in estimates may occur.
-The most significant estimates are related to stock-based compensation expense (See Note 14), the accrual of research, product development and clinical obligations (see Note 10), and the valuation of warrants (see Note 9 and Note 15).
+The most significant estimates are related to stock-based compensation expense (See Note 14) and the accrual of research, product development and clinical obligations (see Note 10).